rubenk/pdns/docs/appendices/types.rst

 CAA
 ---

+.. versionadded:: 4.0.0

-Since 4.0.0.
-The "Certification Authority Authorization" record, specified in `RFC 6844 <https://tools.ietf.org/html/rfc6844>`__, is used to specify Certificate Authorities that may issue certificates for a domain.
+The "Certification Authority Authorization" record, specified in :rfc:`6844`, is used to specify Certificate Authorities that may issue certificates for a domain.